Team building art workshop

 The next time you go to work.
 Ask yourself this question!
 What would I change visually to make my work environment more enjoyable?
 More efficient, proactive and unique?

 Then do a survey with your team, staff members, employees or collaborators.
-Look for the recurring answers and book a team-building art workshop to start with that.
+Look for the recurring answers and create your own unique business creative culture.

 Here are a few links to some other workshops that relate more to the fundamentals of art for beginners.